Answers for our patients

 How long is the postoperative admission?

 In 75% of partial knee prosthesis implants the hospital stay comes down to two days average, but in case of total knee prosthesis the patient can go home in the course of four/five days.
-For hip operations, the discharges occur within the first week.
+For hip operations, the discharges take place within the first week.
 Just in particular cases admission up to suture removal (about two weeks) is requested.

 When does the rehabilitation start?